 Most attorneys will agree that an affidavit is never as good the primary forms of evidence mentioned above.
 However, petitioners can use the I-751 affidavit letter to fill in gaps or build a stronger case on top of existing evidence.
 But petitioners should expect USCIS to weigh the objective forms of evidence more heavily than an I-751 affidavit.

-Who Should Write an Affidavit
+Who Should Write an I-751 Affidavit

 Typically, I-751 affidavit letters of support are written by friends of the married couple.
 The letter is not limited to friends; it may be written by a family member or even a religious leader.
 Ideally the person writing the letter of support has known the couple since before the marriage and until the present time.
 There is no requirement that the writer must be a U.S. citizen or even live in the United States.
-But remember, he or she should be a close confidant that is familiar with the couple’s life together.
+But remember, they should be a close confidant that is familiar with the couple’s life together.
 So the writer should ideally be local to the couple.

-The I-751 affidavit is the writer’s opportunity to testify to his/her personal experience with the couple and share observations that led to the conclusion that the couple is in love and each spouse has honest intentions to remain a married couple.
+The I-751 affidavit is the writer’s opportunity to testify to their personal experience with the couple and share observations that led to the conclusion that the couple is in love and each spouse has honest intentions to remain a married couple.
 Of course, it’s impossible to be sure than even the most sincere couple will remain married forever.
-The writer can only testify to the extent of his/her personal knowledge.
+The writer can only testify to the extent of their personal knowledge.

 Use of an Affidavit When Filing with a I-751 Waiver

 In some cases, a marriage that was entered with the best intentions does not have a happy ending.
-Bona fide marriages could be terminated due to divorce or death.
-In these situations, the conditional resident must file Form I-751 with a waiver (instead of filing jointly with the spouse).
+Bona fide marriages could terminate early due to divorce or death.
+In these situations, the conditional resident must file Form I-751 with a waiver for the joint filing requirement.
+Even if the marriage didn't work out, the conditional resident must still prove that they entered the marriage in good faith and intended to build a life together.

-There is still a need to prove that the couple entered the marriage in good faith and intended to build a life together.
-This becomes more difficult when the conditional resident is no longer married.
+Proving a bona fide marriage does become more difficult when the conditional resident is no longer married.
 An I-751 affidavit can help to establish the good intentions of the couple and the unfortunate reasons for the marriage ending (particularly in cases with spousal abuse).

 The conditional permanent resident should contact an immigration attorney before filing Form I-751 with a waiver for the joint filing requirement.
 In these cases, USCIS will scrutinize the I-751 petition more heavily.
 An attorney can help the conditional resident achieve the best outcome.